Poulpes/onboarding/readme.md

 We're setting up biannual meetings to dedicate time to review the past 6 months, discuss achievements, expectations for the upcoming 6 months.

 ### Side Projects and Poulpe's activities
 In addition to client's projects, we want to allocate time for everyone to work on side projects.
 Side Projects are the opportunities to learn new skills *(dev/product/marketing)* things, develop Poulpe's tools, products, services, librairies and refresh yourself.
-Right now (*September 2018*), we're building a new Contact Form Management Service, a.k.a a [GetForm](https://getform.org/) copycat.
-We should launch a beta version by the end of October.
+Right now (*February 2019*), we're building a new Contact Form Management Service, a.k.a a [GetForm](https://getform.org/) copycat.
+We should launch a beta version as soon as we can.

 We have in mind a couple of other ideas, mainly some tools to help us in our work *(managing invoice, planning, etc.)* but also our new website, some small librairies (*rails-crud-redux*) or event website *(X-mas calendar)*.